A-Bloom/CARLA_LiDAR_RL.py/README.md

-Using RL and only a LiDAR sensor to control a car and avoid obstacles in CARLA.
+## Using RL and 2D LiDAR observations to control a car and avoid obstacles in CARLA.

+The BackEnv contains top level functions that all the other environments need to function.<br>
+All the other environments inherit the BackEnv function and add specific Action Spaces, Observation Spaces, and Reward Functions

 This table lists the various features of each environment:
-<br> All Environments give -1 for crashing
+<br> All Environments give -1 reward for crashing.

 | Environment | Action Space                                                                                        | Observation Space                                                    | Reward Function                                                                         |
 |-------------|-----------------------------------------------------------------------------------------------------|----------------------------------------------------------------------|-----------------------------------------------------------------------------------------|